GaryBissland/azure_terraform_codedeploy/README.md

 ### Setup Environment Variables

-The templates assume you have set environmnet variables that terraform can use to connect to Azure.
+The templates assume you have set environment variables that terraform can use to connect to Azure.

 Set the following variables, instructions on how to get values (https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure)